404Nikhil/hilkin/mds/aboutme.md

 # About me
-I am Nikhil, a 20-year-old Electronics and Telecommunication student from India.
+I am Nikhil Dhariwal, a 20-year-old undergrad student from India.

-I aim to share my experiences and progress in both the Computer Science and Electronics fields, along with my personal musings and technical knowledge.
+I aim to share my experiences and progress in both the Computer Science and Electronics fields, along with my personal musings and thoughts.

-In addition, I have a keen interest in chess and football.
+In addition, I have a keen interest in chess, football and mangas.

 ![e/acc-krishna](https://i.ibb.co/JFst6n3/profile.png)